Course Outline

 Requirements

-1. Familiarity with ISO OSI Reference Model - ITU-T X.200 and TCP/IP protocol stack.
+1. Familiarity with the ISO OSI Reference Model (ITU-T X.200) and the TCP/IP protocol stack.

-2. Basic knowledge of Unix/Linux OS: UNIX terminal, directory structure, listing files and directo-
+2. Basic knowledge of the Unix/Linux OS: UNIX terminal, directory structure, file listing and directory operations (creating, navigating, copying, moving, removing files and directories), redirection, pipes, and process management (listing suspended and background processes).

-2. OS: Ubuntu Linux OS is preferred.
-In this case the following applications should be installed: ip,
+2. OS: Ubuntu Linux OS is recommended.
+The following applications should be installed: ip, iperf, and ipcalc.

 3. SW: Wireshark application (https://www.wireshark.org/download.html).